Lorne Sam: Green Bay Packers

 Sam was signed to the Green Bay Packers' practice squad on December 3, 2008.
 He was re–signed to a future contract at the end of the season but was waived on June 23, 2009.

 Winnipeg Blue Bombers

 Sam signed a practice roster agreement with the Winnipeg Blue Bombers on July 13, 2009.
 He was released on August 21.

 Coventry Jets

 Sam was the starting quarterback for the 2008 National Champions, Coventry Jets.
 He led the team to their fourth consecutive national final, the Jets losing to the London Blitz at Sixways Stadium, Worcester.
 Sam had 151 completions for 2416 yards and 30 touchdowns for the Jets.

-Personal

-Has two siblings an older brother, P. K. Sam, who has played with several NFL teams and with the CFL's Toronto Argonauts and a sister, Autumn, who is a sportscaster in Atlanta, GA.